 - VIX options began trading in 2006

-- VIX Short-Term Futures ETN VXX was launched in 2009, its inverse counterpart XIV in 2010 (it has since collapsed in February 2018 and been discontinued), the 2x levered version UVXY and the inverse ETF counterpart SVXY in 2011 and many others.
+- VIX Short-Term Futures ETN VXX was launched in 2009, its inverse counterpart XIV in 2010 (it has since collapsed in February 2018 and been discontinued), the 2x levered version UVXY and the inverse ETF counterpart SVXY in 2011 as well as many other products.

 - Options on VXX were introduced 2010, on UVXY and SVXY in 2012

-- The Vix Futures Term Structure adds an additional source of return, it provides a considerable roll yield that is positive about 80% of the time and a part of which can be earned.
+- The Vix Futures Term Structure adds an additional source of return, it provides a considerable roll yield that is positive for a short position about 80% of the time and a part of which can be harvested.

 - We can derive different trading signals with important market information contained in the term structure.

-- Historical performance shows different return distributions for VIX derivatives from S&P 500 options – it will add diversification.
+- Historical performance shows different return distributions for VIX derivatives and S&P 500 options – it will add diversification.

 - The basic risk characteristics are the same however, therefore I trade volatility directly, but put it in the same portfolio allocation bucket as short option strategies.